rune/rune/docs/src/pages/faq.md

 You don’t have to worry about desktop input.
 Anyone opening a link to your game on desktop will be directed to play the mobile version.

-### Is There a Benefit to Uploading a Game to Rune Right Away? {#is-there-a-benefit-to-uploading-a-game-to-dusk-right-away}
+### Is There a Benefit to Uploading a Game to Rune Right Away? {#is-there-a-benefit-to-uploading-a-game-to-rune-right-away}

 Yes, like other social apps, it’s a massive benefit to be early.
 If you upload your game early, it’ll be much easier for you to make an awesome game that goes viral!
 We will be promoting your game for free, both inside the app and on our social media channels.

-### How Much Does Rune Cost to Use? {#how-much-does-dusk-cost-to-use}
+### How Much Does Rune Cost to Use? {#how-much-does-rune-cost-to-use}

 Rune is free for all players and game developers.

-### Is There Any Way to Monetize My Game Through Rune? {#is-there-any-way-to-monetize-my-game-through-dusk}
+### Is There Any Way to Monetize My Game Through Rune? {#is-there-any-way-to-monetize-my-game-through-rune}

 We're working on ways to help indie game devs monetize, but want to make sure we do it right.
 For now, you can win cash prizes in our game jams.
 Later on there’ll be more opportunities to monetize your games on Rune.